DeveshPandey1331/ai-helpbot/README.md

 ## Troubleshooting
 - If you see file not found errors, check that all data steps are run in order.
 - For API errors, check `.env` and OpenAI API key.

+## TO RUN
+-python -m uvicorn backend.app:app --reload     in our terminal -then open html code in browser by going live in bottom right corner

 For further help, see comments in each script or ask for code samples for any step.